luiarthur/ghpage-template/docs/math-demo.md

 \end{aligned}
 $$

-Also, note that I am using the `Roboto` font, and not the default KaTeX (serif) math font.
+Also, note that I am using the `Fira Sans` font, and not the default KaTeX (serif) math font.